GerRudi/Userscript-RealmEye-Trade-Message-Copy/README.md

 # Related projects from me
 [Simpler-RotMG](https://github.com/GerRudi/SimpleR-RotMG)
-1-click wrapper for RotMG with chat macros, different fullscreen options and other features.
+1-click wrapper for Realm of the Mad God with chat macros, different fullscreen options and other features.